open-mmlab/mmsegmentation/projects/medical/2d_image/fundus_photography/retinacheck/README.md

 ### Dataset preparing

-- download dataset from [here](http://www.retinacheck.org/download-iostar-retinal-vessel-segmentation-dataset) and decompression data to path 'data/'.
+- download dataset from [here](http://www.retinacheck.org/download-iostar-retinal-vessel-segmentation-dataset) and decompression data to path `'data/'`.
 - run script `"python tools/prepare_dataset.py"` to split dataset and change folder structure as below.
+- run script `"python ../../tools/split_seg_dataset.py"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
+If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` from the training set randomly.

 ```none
   mmsegmentation